How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 You can also go to this video on How To Throw A Cylinder On The Pottery Wheel Easy Beginners Guide

-Step #11 Removing your Cylinder from the Pottery Wheel
+Step #11: Removing your Cylinder from the Pottery Wheel

 Removing your piece from the wheel is pretty simple.
-The trick is to not misshape it on the way to your ware board.
+The trick is not to misshape it on the way to your ware board.

 Once the clay is dry to the touch.
 I put some water on the wheel or your bat with a sponge.